 Some developers would ask: What about WebResource.axd?
 New AJAX Control Toolkit has ToolkitScriptManager, which can combine most of your WebResource.axd files.
 It also gzip them (this is important for later sections).

 Next, you need to create CSS Sprites.
-You can read CSS Sprites: Image Slicing’s Kiss of Death article to get better idea what is CSS Sprites.
-Article doesn’t discuss how to create sprites for repeated backgrounds.
+You can read CSS Sprites: Image Slicing’s Kiss of Death article to get a better idea of what is CSS Sprites.
+The article doesn’t discuss how to create sprites for repeated backgrounds.
 The idea is to group such backgrounds.
 For example, all vertical repeating backgrounds in vbackground.gif and all horizontal repeating backgrounds in hbackground.gif.
 Then you can use background-position: -OffsetPixels, 0px for vertical repeated backgrounds and background-position: 0px, -OffsetPixels for horizontal repeated backgrounds.
-Here is the example of CSS Sprite from my blog application.
+Here is an example of CSS Sprite from my blog application.

 2. Use CDN (Content Delivery Networks)

 Content Delivery Networks are expensive.
-I googled for something cheap and found following article 10 Easy Steps to use Google App Engine as your own CDN.
-Of course you need to do a few adjustments in order to make it a perfect CDN.
+I googled for something cheap and found the following article 10 Easy Steps to use Google App Engine as your own CDN.
+Of course, you need to do a few adjustments to make it a perfect CDN.

 <Import Project=".\References\MSBuild.Community.Tasks.targets" />